anishkumarverma/Ayushmancard_hospital_management_system/README.md

- Developed a comprehensive application to manage government health schemes and hospital operations.
+ Developed a comprehensive web application to manage government health schemes and hospital operations.
 The system handles patient details, health updates, treatment history, and expense tracking.
 Integrated support for schemes like Ayushman Bharat Yojana, allowing patients to apply directly through the platform.
 Patients can securely access their personal